Ctrl (SZA album): Writing and recording

 SZA contributed heavily to the album's lyrics, co-writing all fourteen tracks.
 SZA would freestyle the songs in a hope to "let the moments happen in the studio."
 Initially she tried to record phone notes and write down ideas in journals in order to help her write.
 SZA's record label TDE confiscated her hard drive during the album's recording, because SZA could not decide on the songs she wanted on the finished album, from the 150 – 200 she recorded.
 She also detailed how her anxiety issues affected her songwriting process: "I freestyle everything, all the way down.
 And I listen back and think, what’s shitty?
 And if something’s too shitty and I can’t put my finger on it, and I think, wow this sucks to me, then I get way frustrated, and usually scrap the song."
 When recording the album, SZA would record from drafts of paper, recording one draft all the way down, before listening back and rephrasing it.
 However, with the album's opening track "Supermodel", SZA took on a different approach, stating, "Normally if I hear a beat, I hear an idea unfold.
 I see where it could go.
 But when I heard "Supermodel," I couldn't even imagine what the song would sound like.
 I just wanted.
 I just wanted to sing.
 I wanted to think."

-SZA recorded "Drew Barrymore" after hearing a production that reminded her of the film Poison Ivy, noting the emotion Ivy felt in film was something SZA connected with, stating her character was "lashing out because she was lonely and pissed that her life was like this".
+SZA recorded "Drew Barrymore" after hearing a production that reminded her of the film Poison Ivy, noting the emotion Ivy felt in the film was something SZA connected with, stating her character was "lashing out because she was lonely and pissed that her life was like this".
 "The Weekend" was produced by ThankGod4Cody, who had the idea to sample "Set the Mood (Prelude)/Until the End of Time" from a member of his team.
 After being handed the sample he added chords, a "glittery layer", and bass.
 After some experimentation with the vocals from the sample, the drums, and some additions in the reverb, he placed the song's snares and hi-hats, and rounded it all out with a cymbal, as he told Genius.
 The production was made with SZA in mind.
 SZA said about the sample in an interview with Associated Press: "I didn't even think about anything I was saying.
 I was just happy to be singing over that Justin Timberlake sample...
 I was just like, ‘This is for fun.
 This is crazy."